 The SLALS faculty have expertise in a wide variety of languages including Inuktitut, Cree, Saami, Nauruan, Kurdish, Mennonite Plautdietsch and Tsuut’ina.
-You can find a list of our renowned faculty on this web page: carleton.ca/slals/directory/
+Find a list of our renowned faculty here.

 At the graduate level, we also offer an MA and Graduate Diploma in Linguisitics, a PhD in Linguistics, Language Documentation and Revitalization and an MA and PhD in Applied Linguistics & Discourse Studies.

 Carleton is located in Ottawa, the nation’s capital and a bilingual, multicultural centre of government, education, health care, and the headquarters for many non-profit organizations.
 This makes it an ideal site for the study of advanced linguistics.
 Our connections to these organizations provide our students with teaching and research opportunities during their program and with career options once they graduate.